Rinakakis/FastCat-Catalogues/api/ConfigFiles/readme.md

 # Design of the Configuration files

-In this section we'll show a step to step guide on how to design:
+In this section we'll show a step to step guide on how to define the configuration files.

-## 1. The template file
+## 1. The 'templates.json' configuration file

-In this file, we provide for each different type of archival source
+In this file, we provide for each different type of archival source:
 1. A category name
 (used for grouping the different types of sources)
 2. An ID (used for creating the links to the transcripts),
 3. A name (shown in the UI),
-4. The description we want a source to have
+4. A description (shown in the UI),
+5. The name of the the source's configuration file.

-The template file `template.json` has the following format:
+The file has the following format:

 ```json
 [